Last Updated on March 7, 2021 by Lori Geurin

 The earlier an illness is detected, the better the chance of successful treatment.
 It really is that simple.

-Illness is much the same; you want to stop it in its tracks before it has a chance to pile up, causing endless stress and worse.
+Illness is much the same.
+You want to stop it in its tracks before it has a chance to pile up, causing endless stress or worse.

 Which Illnesses Have Outcomes That Rely On Early Diagnosis?

-One of the most important illnesses when it comes to understanding the need for early diagnosis is cancer.
+One example, when it comes to the need for early diagnosis is cancer.
 The statistics back up this necessity across all forms of the disease.
 For breast cancer, the survival rate is almost 100% if cancer is first diagnosed at stage one.

-Even for cancers like Mesothelioma — which is known to be particularly virulent — early diagnosis is vital, with mesothelioma prognosis statistics reflecting this.
-The sooner cancer is found, the better chance of treating it successfully.
+Even for cancers like mesothelioma, which is known to be particularly virulent, early diagnosis is vital.
+Mesothelioma prognosis statistics reflect this.
+The sooner cancer is found, the better the chance of treating it successfully.

 Does That Mean I Should Run To My Doctor At Any Sign Of Concern?

 Of course, the above could lead you to constant doctor visits.
-After all, if early diagnosis is so vital, you should run to the doctor at the smallest sign of ill health.
-While your sore throat and stuffed nose is just the sign of a cold, you have taken the early diagnosis threat to heart; so you visit the doctor anyway.
+After all, if early diagnosis is so vital, you might think that you should run to the doctor at the smallest sign of ill health.

-That’s not a good idea.
-In fact, it can result in a mental health condition called Health Anxiety.
-For most of us, we have to balance our common sense with our knowledge of how important an early diagnosis is.
+But don’t panic, because that’s not a good idea.
+In fact, it could result in a mental health condition called health anxiety.
+We have to balance our common sense with our knowledge of how important an early diagnosis is.

 - 15 Simple Strategies To Detox Naturally